aproplan/aproplan-api-doc/README.md

 1. To use APROPLAN, you need to have a requester to identify your application.
 Please contact the support if you don't have a requester id yet.
 1. Clone the repository

+The application shows you how to use the api with several samples:

+* To make a login into APROPLAN and renew the token (Services/authService.js)
+* To get entities with filters (index.js)
+* To retrieve the list of projects and then, to select one to work on it (Services/projectService.js)
+* Update a point by changing its status (Services/pointService.js)

+To work on objects related to a projects (lists, points, forms...), you need first to select a project with the related sample.
+There is a sample to list your projects with Id value and then, you can select one of them with the sample "Select a working project by its id".

 ### Nodejs

 * Go to nodejs folder